tomhrr/paws/README.md

     make test
     sudo make install

-Alternatively, run `cpanm .` from within the checkout directory.
+Alternatively, run `sudo cpanm .` from within the checkout directory.
 This will fetch and install module dependencies, if required.
 See https://cpanmin.us.

 ### Basic setup